istio/istio.io/content/docs/tasks/security/authz-permissive/index.md

 * Deploy the [Bookinfo](/docs/examples/bookinfo/) sample application.

-* Create service accounts and for the Bookinfo application.
+* Create service accounts for the Bookinfo application.
 Run the following command to create service account `bookinfo-productpage` for `productpage` and service account `bookinfo-reviews` for `reviews`:

     {{< text bash >}}